glocklueng/openecosys/NetworkViewer/README.txt

 1.1.15
 ________
-* Support multiple interface at the same time
+* Support multiple (simultaneous) interfaces at the same time
+* Fixed Linux baud rate settings
 * dsPIC bootloader plugin support
-* Separation of the communication and the GUI started.
+* Separation of the communication and core functionalities and the GUI started.
+This will enable console mode NetworkViewer.
 * Minor GUI fixes

 1.1.14